Your cookie preferences

 monthly cost may rise during contract

-If you're getting a new broadband connection installed at your new property, it can sometimes take a bit of time to organise an engineer visit and set the equipment up — especially if you've changed your provider during your move.
+If you're getting a new broadband connection installed at your new property, it can sometimes take a bit of time to arrange for an engineer to visit and set the equipment up—especially if you've changed your provider during your move.

 How long does it take to set up internet in a new home?

-It usually takes around two weeks to set up internet access in a new house.
-If there’s a working broadband line already installed on the property, getting internet access could be as simple as plugging in your new router when you arrive.
+Setting up internet access in a new house usually takes around two weeks.
+If a working broadband line is already installed on the property, getting internet access could be as simple as plugging in your new router when you arrive.

 RegionNo installation feesUp to £19.99£20 - £29.99£30 - £39.99£40 or more